 The Mac Auto Fixer threat is probably a potentially unwanted app.
 There is also a chance it could be related to Mac malware.

 The creators of such unwanted apps work with pay-per-click schemes to get your Mac to visit risky or different types of websites that may generate them funds.
 This is why they do not even care what types of websites show up on the ads.
 This makes their unwanted software indirectly risky for your MacOS.

-What are the symptoms of Mac Auto Fixer on your Mac?
+What Are The Symptoms of Mac Auto Fixer On Mac?

 There are several symptoms to look for when this particular threat and also most Mac threats in general are active:

 Symptom #1: Your Mac may become slow and has poor performance in general.

 Symtpom #2: You have toolbars, add-ons or extensions on your web browsers that you don't remember adding.